JoshuaWise/vapr-compress/README.md

 ## Details

 This plugin utilizes [content negotiation](https://tools.ietf.org/html/rfc7231#section-3.4) to decide when to compress a response.
 It will try to use the Transfer-Encoding header if supported by the client (as indicated by the TE header), but will fallback to the Content-Encoding/Accept-Encoding headers when necessary.
 Both the [gzip](https://nodejs.org/api/zlib.html#zlib_class_zlib_gzip) and [deflate](https://nodejs.org/api/zlib.html#zlib_class_zlib_deflate) encodings are supported, but gzip will be prioritized when the client has not indicated a preference.
-Special status codes such as `204` and `304`, as well as `HEAD` requests, are handled appropriately.

 If the response body is `null` or `undefined`, compression will be skipped.
 However, empty strings and buffers *are* still considered eligible (for the sake of cache coherence, response size is not taken into consideration by default).
+Compression is also skipped for `HEAD` requests, but headers are still set as if it were a `GET` request.

+Unless the [`forced`](#optionsforced--null) option is used, the Vary header will be automatically updated to make caches aware of the content negotiation.

 ## Options